Reconsidering “Write A Book With Me”

 I am trying to be a writer.
 So, I am interested in the posts.
 Reading the blog is easier.
 For some reason my dinosaur low speed internet has a heart attack and dies in the forum.
 I gave up on the WABWM due to connectivity issues.
 I guess now I have to try again…

-Deborah Koren
+20. Deborah Koren Avatar

 I didn’t realize it had moved to the forum until just now, or I would have been reading the entries over there.
 I had actually wondered what happened to the WABWM!
 I am commenting mostly as a reader, as I have not participated as a writer.